Dr Tom Berry is a principal lecturer in the Department of Computer Science and is the programme leader for Computer Forensics and Computer Security.

 2005, Liverpool John Moores University, United Kingdom, PgCert in Learning and Teaching in Higher Education

 2002, Liverpool John Moores University, United Kingdom, PhD in Computer Science

 1997, University of Liverpool, United Kingdom, BSc (Hons) in Mathematics and Computer Science

-Taylor M, Haggerty J, Gresty D, Almond P, Berry T. 2014.
-Forensic investigation of social networking applications Network Security, 2014 :9-16 >DOI
+Taylor MJ, Haggerty J, Gresty D, Almond P, Berry T. 2014.
+Forensic investigation of social networking applications Network Security, November 2014 :9-16

 Berry T, Ravindran S. 2002.
 Tuning the Zhu-Takaoka string matching algorithm and experimental results KYBERNETIKA, 38 :67-80 >Link

 Taylor MJ, Haggerty J, Gresty D, Wren C, Berry T. Avoiding the misuse of social media by employees Network Security,